EvelynMwanunura/airbnb-clone-project/README.md

 - **Users → Reviews**: A user can leave multiple reviews.

 This relational structure ensures scalability, data integrity, and alignment with real-world Airbnb-like workflows.

+## Feature Breakdown

+The Airbnb Clone Project includes several core features that replicate the functionality of a real-world booking platform.
+These features are designed to provide a seamless experience for both hosts and guests while ensuring system reliability and security.

+### 1. User Management
+Users can register, log in, and manage their profiles.
+The system supports different roles such as guests, hosts, and admins, ensuring personalized access and functionality.

+### 2. Property Management
+Hosts can list new properties, update details, set availability, and manage pricing.
+This feature enables the platform to showcase diverse accommodation options for guests.

+### 3. Booking System
+Guests can browse available properties, make reservations, and manage their bookings.
+This feature ensures that scheduling, availability, and conflicts are handled efficiently.

+### 4. Review System
+Guests can leave feedback and ratings for properties they have stayed in.
+Reviews enhance trust and help future guests make informed booking decisions.

+### 5. Payment Processing
+The system integrates secure payment handling for bookings.
+It supports multiple payment methods and ensures transaction safety, providing confidence to both hosts and guests.

+### 6. Security & Authentication
+Robust authentication and authorization mechanisms are implemented to protect user data and restrict access.
+This feature ensures only authorized users can perform sensitive actions like booking, reviewing, or listing properties.

+### 7. CI/CD Pipeline Integration
+The project includes a continuous integration and deployment (CI/CD) pipeline for automated testing and smooth deployment.
+This ensures efficiency, reduces manual errors, and supports agile team collaboration.